- Please be advised that the turn around time for review of health history surveys and clearance of personnel MAY take as long as two weeks.

 - Tetanus vaccination - Tdap if not received as an adult and Td booster every 10 years unless medically contraindicated.
 Personnel may decline vaccine by indicating this choice on the Td/Tdap Vaccine Declination form;

-- TB screening - personnel working with nonhuman primates who do not have prior history of a positive TST (tuberculin skin test) receive a TST on enrollment.
+- TB screening - Personnel working with nonhuman primates who do not have prior history of a positive TST (tuberculin skin test) receive a TST on enrollment.
 If the participant has received the Bacille Calmette-Guerin (BCG) vaccine, an interferon-gamma release assay (IGRA) blood test is ordered.
-If a participant is found to have a positive TST or IGRA, a TB Questionnaire is administered and chest x-ray is obtained unless participant can provide documentation of a normal chest x-ray within the last 12 months.
-Participant with prior history of positive TST or IGRA does not receive further testing.
-A TB Questionnaire is administered and a chest x-ray is obtained if the participant’s response to questionnaire suggests active pulmonary tuberculosis or the participant cannot provide documentation of a normal chest x-ray within the last two years following the discovery of the positive test;
+If a participant is found to have a positive TST or IGRA, a TB Questionnaire is administered and chest x-ray is obtained.
+Participant with prior history of positive TST or IGRA does not receive further testing;

 - Hepatitis B - 3 doses of vaccine will be offered unless an individual has had prior doses of the vaccine.
 If prior doses of the vaccine were administered, the vaccine series will resume from the last dose received - the series does not need to be restarted.
 Employees may decline vaccine by indicating this choice on the Hep B Vaccine Declination Form;